What is SWAG?

 When submitting a SWAG nomination, make sure you have as much information on the nominee as possible.
 Take time to read the nomination form and if you are struggling to elaborate on your nominee’s contributions to the profession, ask them or someone who has more information on their work.
 Also, take the time to highlight their professional experiences, including specific examples of how they have exemplified servant leadership.
 Share specific examples of how your nominee has helped change the trajectory of the social work profession For example, a response of “this social worker deserves to be nominated as a SWAG awardee because they have dedicated 10 years of service to the profession” is not enough.
 “This social worker deserves to be nominated as a SWAG awardee because they have dedicated 20 years of service in the profession advocating for ______, volunteering ______, leading _______ paints a bigger picture of their passion, service, and commitment to the social work profession.

-Each year the selection committee uses a point system process to select 7 social workers along with 3 specialty social work awards who have gone above and beyond the call of duty to uphold the social work core values of human relationships, dignity and worth, competence and integrity, social justice and service.
+Each year, the selection committee uses a point system process to select 7 social workers along with up to 3 specialty social work awards who have gone above and beyond the call of duty to uphold the social work core values of human relationships, dignity and worth, competence and integrity, social justice and service.

 When are nominations?